There’s an old saying that if you think safety is expensive, try having an accident…

 So what does this mean?
 Simple, if you employ someone who works at height or control work at height then you must make yourself aware of this law and you must ensure that it is followed.

-Falls account for more deaths and serious injuries in construction than anything else and roofers account for 24% - the biggest category of worker by far – of those people who are killed in all falls from height.
+Falls account for more deaths and serious injuries in construction than anything else.
+Roofers account for 24% - the biggest category of worker by far – of those people who are killed in all falls from height.

 Roof edge protection will be required during most work on flat roofs.
 Any protection should be strong enough to withstand people and materials falling against it.

-Kite are able to carry out free professional site surveys, providing you with a report, including our recommendations together with photographs, drawings and costing to help you comply with current safety legislation and to decide the best solution for your specific requirements.
+Kite are able to carry out free professional site surveys, providing you with a report which includes photographs, drawings and costing to help you comply with current safety legislation and to decide the best solution for your specific requirements.

 ■ BS 6180-2011